dotnet/BenchmarkDotNet/docs/articles/guides/good-practices.md

 ## Power settings and other applications

 * Turn off all of the applications except the benchmark process and the standard OS processes.
-If you run benchmark and work in the Visual Studio at the same time, it can negatively affect to benchmark results.
+If you run benchmark and work in the Visual Studio at the same time, it can negatively affect the benchmark results.
 * If you use laptop for benchmarking, keep it plugged in and use the maximum performance mode.